gitaroktato/healthcheck-patterns/NOTES.md

 ## Deep healthcheck
 *Restart*
 + Might help if timeout pattern is not applied.
++ Might help in case of deadlocks, if we probe the system with synthetic requests.

 *Traffic shaping*
 - _"If the DB server has become a single point of failure (SPOF) and has gone down, there may be an overreaction that can take all of the servers down, depending on how the back-end server check program is written."_